 Claims-Made Coverage Form

-Claims-Made forms provide coverage for claims only when BOTH the alleged incident AND the resulting claim happen during the period the policy is in force.
+Claims-Made forms provide coverage for claims that you report during the active policy period, or an extended reporting period, and after a retroactive date.
 Claims made policies provide coverage so long as the insured continues to pay premiums for the initial policy and any subsequent renewals.
 Each succeeding year the policy is continuously renewed, the “coverage period” is extended.
 Once premiums stop the coverage stops.
 Claims made to the insurance company after the coverage period ends will not be covered, even if the alleged incident occurred while the policy was in force.

-A Claims-made policy will ONLY cover claims after the coverage period if the insured purchases “Tail” coverage.
+A claims-made policy will ONLY cover claims after the coverage period if the insured purchases an extended reporting period, commonly referred to as “Tail” coverage.

 Claims Made Limits